MrBunsy/3DPrintedClocks/README.md

 ![Motion works](images/motion_works.svg "Motion Works")

 `inset_at_base` provides a hole in the bottom of the cannon pinion large enough to fit the nuts and spring washer.
 This enables the motion works to be more snug to the plate.
 You will need to manually specify the arbor distance to generate larger motion works with `.calculateGears(arbourDistance=30)` for the cannon pinion to be large enough for this to work.

+If the arbor is going to sit above the cannon pinion `compensateLooseArbour` will elongate the teeth of the gears slightly.
+This helps prevent the hour hand slipping if the clock plates droop slightly over time.

 ```python
 motionWorks = clock.MotionWorks(extra_height=10, style=GearStyle.ARCS, thick=3, compensateLooseArbour=True, compact=True, inset_at_base=clock.MotionWorks.STANDARD_INSET_DEPTH)